Skateside/wcag/WCAG.md

 ### 2.5 Input Modalities

+Make it easy for users to use your site with any input device they prefer.

 #### 2.5.1 Pointer Gestures - Level A

 Inputs that require multipoint of path-based gestures ("stretch to zoom" etc.) should be available through single pointer gestures ("click to zoom" etc.).